NCH Hero Image

 • Experian Intelliscore: Scale of 0-100 – a score of 75+ will put your business in a low to medium risk of default

 • Experian FICO: FICO scores range from 300 to 850.
-You want a score of 630+ to better your chances of approval
+You want a FICO score of 630+ to better your chances of approval

 • All the above are personal credit reporting agencies